navidmir/M202A_Project/README.md

 Fig. 4 Complete Board

-The LTSpice schematic files is found in hardware/LTSpice and the Altium design files for the board are in hardware/Altium.
+The LTspice schematic files is found in hardware/LTSpice and the Altium design files for the board are in hardware/Altium.

 The next order of business is to write the Arduino code that reads the ADC samples and does the offset calculation.
 The base of the code is from [3], but this code had many issues that had to be rectified.
 The driver given is modified so that the proper channel is used, along with 20SPS sampling and an FIR filter.
 According to [2], this would give an effective number of bits of 24.6.
 At a reference voltage of 2.5V, this would mean the ADC resolution would be

 The voltage that the ADC measures corresponds to the voltage produced after the current passes through the resistor and then amplified by the instrumentation amplifier:

-Thus the voltage measured corresponds to ten times the current, and the minimum current we can resolve is .
+Thus, the voltage measured corresponds to ten times the current, and the minimum current we can resolve is .

-The calibration steps start upon startup of the Arduino code, and start with discarding the first 100 samples to reach steady state, and then using the next 100 samples to find an average value to subtract off.
+The calibration steps start upon startup of the Arduino code and start with discarding the first 100 samples to reach steady state, and then using the next 100 samples to find an average value to subtract off.
 Upon doing so, the measurements have a mean of and a variance of .
-There is some error in the no load measurements, and these can come from a variety of source.
+There is some error in the no load measurements, and these can come from a variety of sources.
 These include power supply noise, thermal noise, and the resistive losses in the cables and wires used.
 The USB cable used to connect the device under test is particularly long.

 The samples are written to the serial port, which are then read with PuTTy and written into a file where they are then pasted into excel to find the average.
 The Arduino code is in src/Arduino.